FransHeuvelmans/browse_dupfiles/README.md

 # Browse Dejadup

-Browse the logs of your dejadup contents easily
+A dumb little program that lets you browse the output of `duplicity list-current-files` more easily.